 An acoustic neuroma (also called a vestibular schwannoma) is a benign tumor, usually slow growing, that originates on the 8th cranial nerve, leading from the brain to the inner ear.
 The first symptoms include hearing loss and balance problems.

 Our approach to management of an acoustic neuroma is to determine what’s best for each individual patient.
-Our multidisciplinary team, which includes the Department of Neurosurgery, evaluates the patient thoroughly, with a complete history, a physical examination, plus hearing and balance tests.
+Our multidisciplinary team, which includes neurosurgeons, evaluates the patient thoroughly, with a complete history, a physical examination, plus hearing and balance tests.
 Imaging studies include an MRI of the head and a CT scan if surgery is being considered.
 We take into consideration health issues, the size of the tumor and its symptoms, and then discuss all the treatment options with the patient.

 Acoustic Neuroma Treatment Options